Please ensure Javascript is enabled for purposes of website accessibility Community Partnerships - Haldimand County

 • an established community association or private sector business or organization in conjunction with a not-for-profit organization as the lead on the proposal.

-Community Projects are those capital initiatives which are new and/or intended to enhance/replace an existing asset which is located on County land.
-All projects taking place on County-owned land—whether or not they require County/other funding or are 100% funded by the applicant—must be screened and approved through this process.
+Community Capital Projects are those initiatives which are new and/or intended to enhance/replace an existing asset which is located on County land.
+All community-led projects proposed to take place on County-owned land—whether or not they require County/other funding or are 100% funded by the applicant—must be reviewed and approved through the Staff Review Team process.

 Community Beautification Fund

-Groups may apply for beautification funding of up to 50% of the total cost of the proposed project to a maximum of $4,000 per year/per organization.
-Interested organizations/groups are encouraged to make submissions to the Community Beautification program each year within the framework outlined in the Guidelines, below.
-Please read all conditions and requirements contained in the Guidelines prior to completing the Community Beautification form.
+Groups may apply for beautification funding of up to 50% of the total cost of the proposed project to a maximum of $4,000.
+Interested organizations/groups are encouraged to make submissions to the Community Beautification program each year due in August.

 Review the Community Beautification Guidelines here!